 Santa Cruz

-Your first stop in Santa Cruz is the beach, where you can spend the day surfing, stand-up paddling, or kayaking.
+Your first stop for sightseeing in Santa Cruz is the beach, where you can spend the day surfing, stand-up paddling, or kayaking.
 Stroll along the Santa Cruz Beach Boardwalk and enjoy vintage rides at the seaside amusement park.
 Head downtown to Pacific Avenue to shop in the vintage clothing stores and explore one of the many art galleries.

 Muir Woods National Monument